anonymouscodeholic/developing_on_windows/README.md

 I didn't try more complex networking setup with e.g. bunch of Docker containers running on WSL and exposing TCP ports from those Windows.
 I'd assume there's going to be pain to get things nice and smooth.

-## Some notes on VirtualBox
+## VirtualBox

 The old-school / traditional / heavy approach of running Linux on Windows is to use a virtual machine inside e.g. VirtualBox.
+This time I tried Ubuntu 20.04.1.

+### Installation and setup notes

+It's probably a good idea to make the root drive big enough for the future.
+Resizing is surprisingly painful.
+The disk file size on Windows will automatically grow to fit the VM disk, however it will never shrink.

+For developing things you'll want to have more processors allocated for the VM than the default one.

+To run the UI with a proper resolution you need to increase "Video Memory" in Display -> Screen.
+Max it out to 128MB.

+For the following features you need to install the VirtualBox Guest Additions.
+If the Additions are not correctly installed, the features (e.g. clipboard sharing) won't work and there's no error message.

+I personally like to have just one clipboard, by default the VM and Windows don't share their clipboards.
+By having a biderectional way I can e.g. browse in Windows and copy-paste text from the browser to the VM.
+The "Shared Clipboard" can be configured in General -> Advanced in the VM config.

+### UI performance

-To compare the user experience of using a VM to the WSL experience, I installed the same Ubuntu version in a VirtualBox VM and tried how it feels to run the VM with UI (Gnome).
+To compare the user experience of using a VM to the WSL experience, I installed the same Ubuntu version as in WSL in a VirtualBox VM and tried how it feels to run the VM with UI (Gnome).
 I tried installing IntelliJ on such a VM and testing how it feels to use it.

-The sad truth is that the experience is not very good.
-Everything is slower than when using a native app (running on Windows).
-Just having the bootup delay is something that feels annoying after playing around with WSL.
+The sad truth is that the UI experience is not as good as with native Windows applications.
+Everything is _just a little bit_ slower.

-It'd be a much much better user experience one could retire VB and use WSL instead.
+Also, just having the bootup delay is something that feels annoying after playing around with WSL.
+It'd be a much much better user experience if one could retire VB and use WSL instead.

+But, I have to say the experience is least to say usable.
+I don't think I'd feel bad using this setup for hours / days.

 ### VirtualBox and WSL